zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

 After the portable software instance or software instance is registered in z/OSMF, you can use z/OSMF Deployments to install the product software and create the product data sets (global, CSI, target libraries, and distribution libraries) for the new software instance.
 The deployment jobs create a copy of the source product data sets to create the product target runtime environment.
 Creating a copy of the SMP/E target data sets keeps the SMP/E environment clean and separates the product runtime environment for maintenance activities.
 You can also perform z/OSMF workflows to customize the SMP/E data sets, mount UNIX System Services (USS) files if necessary, and configure the new software instance on the target system.

+## Prerequisite - Define a new deployment

-To install Zowe PSWI using z/OSMF and make the product software available for use on a system by users and other programs, you need to define a new deployment.
+To install Zowe PSWI using z/OSMF and make the product software available for use on a system by users and other programs, you first need to define a new deployment.
 This step defines the SMP/E environment name and the prefix of the CSI data set in z/OSMF.
 Specify data set allocation parameters for all SMP/E data sets, target libraries, and distribution libraries.

-To define a new deployment, complete the deployment checklist (specify the USS path, DSN, VOLSERs), and submit the deployment jobs through the z/OSMF user interface.
+To define a new deployment, complete the deployment checklist as specified in [Deploying software](https://www.ibm.com/docs/en/zos/2.4.0?topic=task-deploying-software) in the IBM documentation.
+Specify the following configuration elements:

+* UNIX System Services path (USS path)
+* Data Set Name (DNS)
+* Volume Serial Numbers (VOLSERs)

+Then submit the deployment jobs through the z/OSMF user interface.
 When the deployment is complete, you have a source and target copy of the software.

-For more information about these tasks, see [Deploying software](https://www.ibm.com/docs/en/zos/2.4.0?topic=task-deploying-software) in the IBM documentation.

 Subsequent product maintenance activities update the SMP/E environment without affecting your active product runtime environments.
 You can decide when to redeploy the maintenance-updated SMP/E target data sets to each of the product runtime environments.